 As depicted in the graph below, actual expenditures usually come in well below budget and the unused amounts are carried forward to subsequent years.
 There are two factors that result in these carryovers: 1) delays in contractors performing the work for a number of different reasons, 2) routine contractor billing delays for completed work.
 Large projects are usually billed in installments based on the percentage of completion method.
-Overall, capital expenditures are expected to come in below budget for the full year.
+Overall, capital expenditures will likely come in well below budget for the full year.